mathiser/RadDeploy/README.md

 AE_PORT: 10000
 PYNETDICOM_LOG_LEVEL: "standard"
 ```
+##### TAR_SUBDIR

-By default, the receiver writes dicom files into a flat directory, which is mounted into the containers input mountpoint.
+By default, the receiver writes dicom files into a flat directory,
+which is mounted into the containers input mountpoint.
 This is set with the default: `TAR_SUBDIR: []`, which will result in the following container input:
 - /input/
   - file1.dcm
   - file2.dcm
   - file3.dcm
   - file4.dcm
   - file5.dcm
+  - ...

-When models are operating on multi modal input data, it may be desirable to seperate files into a directory already when they are received.
-To do this, TAR_SUBDIR can contain a list of dicom tags, to be used as subfolders.
+When models are operating on multi-modal input data, it may be desirable to separate files into a directory
+already when they are received.
+To do this, `TAR_SUBDIR` can contain a list of dicom tags, to be used as sub-folders.
 As an example:
 ```
 TAR_SUBDIR: